 Kelty Light Year XP ReviewPrice: $150 List Pros: Comfortable, neck baffle seals in warm air, inexpensive.

 Cons: Heavy, bulky, drafty foot box, finicky hood closure, bad stuff sack.

 The Kelty Light Year XP 20 is a budget synthetic bag for wet weather backpacking.
 We recommend it for camping in very wet conditions.
 For all other conditions down bags offer more performance for as little as $20 more and other synthetic bags offer more warmth when wet.
-Check out our Backpacking Sleeping Bag Review to see how this bag compares to the others we tested and mouse over to our Sleeping Bag Review for ultra affordable general-purpose bags.

 It's important to underscore that the Light Year XP is a budget bag that squeezes under the three pound barrier that separates our backpacking bags from general use bags.
 This is a very basic bag that places little emphasis on performance; it's viable into the lower forties and cold below that.
 It's best application is as a wet weather summer bag.
 Below we list some of its drawbacks.